 Charles Babbage

-In the history of automatic calculation we now encounter a singular figure who was the first to have the intuition of the concept of the calculator: the English mathematician Charles Babbage.
-Extremely intelligent, full of brilliant ideas, he was successful in numerous fields of activity.
-He made the suggestion to identify navigation lighthouses by periodically hiding their light; simple but effective idea that can still be applied today.
+In the history of automatic calculation, a singular figure is now encountered, which first had the intuition of the concept of calculator: the English mathematician Charles Babbage.
+Very intelligent, full of brilliant ideas, it was successful in numerous fields of activity.
+His suggestion to make the headlights identify for navigation periodically concealing the light; Simple but effective idea to be applied still to the present day.

-He suggested simplifying the postal service by establishing a fixed port independent of the distance at which a letter was to arrive.
-A few years later Sir Rowland Hill introduced the stamp on these arguments.
-He invented the first speedometer, arguing that there should be one in the cabin of each locomotive.
-Babbage, like all the scholars of the time, made extensive use of the mathematical tables, and it was right in front of one of the latter, full of logarithms, which pointing with his finger, he said to a friend:
+He suggested simplifying the postal service by establishing a fixed port and independent of the distance at which a letter had to arrive.
+A few years later on these arguments Sir Rowland Hill introduced the stamp.
+He invented the first speedometer, claiming that there was one to be one in the cabin of each locomotive.
+Babbage, as all scholars of the time, made extensive use of mathematical tables, and was in front of one of one of the latter, full of logarithms, which indicating with his finger, told a friend:

 "I think all these tables could be calculated by machine."